leostudiooo/watermelon/README.md

 ## Introduction

-This project is based on [crf0409/watermelon_eval](https://github.com/crf0409/watermelon_eval), reimplemented with PyTorch.
+This project is based on [crf0409/watermelon_eval](https://github.com/crf0409/watermelon_eval), reimplemented with PyTorch under [CC-BY-NC-SA 4.0 License](LICENSE).
 You can get the original dataset from the link above.

 ## File Structure